e-VLBI Tests

 28 March 2007

 An e-VLBI science run took place on the 28 March 2007 involving Jodrell Bank (MarkII), Cambridge, Onsala, Westerbork, Torun and Medicina at a data rate of 256Mbps.
-There were some restarts due to problems with station units and the correlator, although these were not directly e-VLBI related, as well as time synchronization difficulties which will have to be investigated further.
+There were some restarts due to problems with station units and the correlator, although these were not directly e-VLBI related, as well as time synchronisation difficulties which will have to be investigated further.
 This was the first science run in the L-band, and the first to be completely conducted by an operator and a support scientist without the direct supervision of the technical staff, illustrating the increase in robustness and user-friendliness of the system over the past few months.

 Return to top of page.